mBART: Multidimensional Monotone BART: Examples

 Figure~\ref{fig:fin-bart-vs-mbart-linear} displays fits from BART, mBART, and a linear regression (using the same layout as in our previous examples).
 The top left plot shows the sequence of $\sigma$ draws from the BART fit, while the top right plot shows the sequence of $\sigma$ draws from mBART.
 In each plot, a solid horizontal line is drawn at the least squares estimate of $\sigma$.
 The $\sigma$ draws from the BART fit tend to be smaller than the least squares estimate while the least squares estimate is right at the center of the mBART fits.
 The monotonicity constraint has pulled the BART fit back so that overall, it is more comparable to the linear fit.

-The lower left panel of Figure~\ref{fig:fin-bart-vs-mbart-linear} plots the BART fits versus the mBART fits and the lower left panel plots the linear fits versus the mBART fits.
+The lower left panel of Figure~\ref{fig:fin-bart-vs-mbart-linear} plots the BART fits versus the mBART fits and the { lower right} panel plots the linear fits versus the mBART fits.
 Given the very low signal, it is notable that all three methods pick up similar fits.
-The mBART fit appears to be more like the linear fit than the BART fit.
+However, in contrast to { Figure~\ref{fig:cars-bart-vs-mbart-linear}, the mBART fit here appears to be more like the linear fit than the BART fit.}

-Figures \ref{fig:fin-effects-12} and \ref{fig:fin-effects-34} display the conditional effects using the same format as in our previous two examples.
-The mBART fits are much more appealing.
-They are quite close to linear (especially for {\tt r1}) but there is some suggestion of nonlinearity for three of the variables.
+Figure~\ref{fig:fin-effects-1234} displays the conditional effects using the same construction and format as in Figure~\ref{fig:cars_marginal-effects-1234} for our car price example.
+The contrast between the BART and mBART fits here is quite dramatic.
+The mBART fits are much smoother and monotone.
+They are close to linear (especially for {\tt r1}), but there is an evident suggestion of nonlinearity in places for three of the variables.

 Figure~\ref{fig:persp-fin} plots the fitted cross section of expected returns against {\tt r1} and {\tt logme}.
-The unconstrained BART fit seems quite absurd while the mBART fit suggests some nonlinearity, but also leaves open the possibility that it is close enough to linear for prediction given the high noise level.
+The unconstrained BART fit seems quite absurd while the mBART fit suggests some nonlinearity and interaction, but also leaves open the possibility that it is close enough to linear for prediction purposes given the high noise level.